Introduction

 Gurugal Oya Dam

-Located at Gabadagama village and is 7km away from Delthota town.
-It is a beautiful man-made reservoir surrounded by hills, just 8 km from Loolcondera Tea Estate which is the first tea estate in Sri Lanka.
+Located at Gabadagama village, it is 7 km away from Delthota town.
+It is a beautiful artificial reservoir surrounded by hills, just 8 km from Loolcondera Tea Estate, which is the first tea estate in Sri Lanka.

 When to Visit Kandy